 Healing and Restoration: Jesus ministered to the sick, offering healing and restoration to those suffering (Matthew 9:35).
 Tobacco use leads to illness and death, but faith leaders can emulate Christ's compassion by advocating for tobacco prevention policies and supporting cessation efforts to heal individuals and communities from America’s leading cause of preventable death.

 Love for Others: Jesus commands us to love our neighbors as ourselves (Matthew 22:39).
-By promoting tobacco prevention policies, faith leaders demonstrate love and compassion for their neighbors, seeking to protect them from the physical, emotional, and spiritual consequences of tobacco addiction.
+By promoting tobacco prevention policies, faith leaders demonstrate love and compassion for their neighbors, seeking to protect them from the physical, emotional and spiritual consequences of tobacco addiction.

 Setting a Holy Example: 1 Timothy 4:12 encourages believers to set an example in speech, conduct, love, faith, and purity.
 By promoting tobacco-free lifestyles and advocating for smoke-free environments, faith leaders exemplify the principles of purity and healthful living to their congregations and communities.